-If a character had more than one spellcasting class before she became a Red Alchemist, she must decide which class adds to her levels of Red Alchemist for purposes of determining spells per day.
+If a character had more than one spellcasting class before she became an alchemist, she must decide which class adds her levels of alchemist for purposes of determining spells per day.

-Bonus Feats: At first level and at nearly every level thereafter, Red Alchemists gain a bonus Item Creation feat tied to their specialties.
+Bonus Feats: At first level and at nearly every level thereafter, red alchemists gain a bonus ltem Creation feat tied to their specialties.
 If the character does not meet the prerequisites for the feat, it cannot be used until they are met (a character may have knowledge of Create Alchana but cannot use it until she gains Craft Wondrous Item, etc.)

 Important: These feats are in addition to the feat that a character of any class gets every three levels (as per Table 3-2: Experience and Level-Dependent Benefits from Chapter 3 of the Player's Handbook).
-The Red Alchemist is not limited to the list given here when choosing those feats.
+The alchemist is not limited to the list given here when choosing those feats.

-Item Creation Bonuses: Red Alchemists gain a competence bonus when creating an item once they have learned the alchemical methods for doing so.
-Thus, after gaining Craft Chymicals at 1st level with its +3 bonus for creating such items, the bonus increases every other level.
-In other words, Red Alchemists continue to perfect their crafting and can keep increasing the bonus given by the alchemical Item Creation feat.
-Red Alchemists should use the bonus as noted on Table 3 rather than the standard +3 bonus of the feat itself.
+Item Creation Bonuses: Red alchemists gain bonuses to add versus the DC of creating items once they have learned the alchemical methods for doing so.
+Thus, after gaining Craft Chymicals at 1" level with its +3 bonus for creating such items, the bonus increases every other level.
+In other words, red alchemists perfect their crafting and can keep increasing the bonus for creation given by the alchemical Item Creation feat.
+Red alchemists should use the bonus as noted on Table 3 rather than the standard +3 bonus of the feat itself.

-The tabulated bonuses apply for Brew Ingestibles (BI), Craft Chymicals (CC), Craft Powders & Dusts (PD), Craft Toxins (T), Craft Unguents (U), and Create Alchana (CA).
+The tabulated bonuses apply for Brew Ingestibles (81), Craft Chymicals (CC), Craft Powders & Dusts (PD), Craft Toxins (T), Craft Unguents (U), and Create Alchana (CA).
 There are no applicable bonuses for using the Perfect Materials or Create Greater Alchana feats.

-Note on Stonecrafting: Red Alchemists, as the alchemists who study every aspect of alchemy, are the only ones capable of creating all Five Alchana Stones if and when they gain the appropriate feats and knowledge: The Alchemist's Stone, the Mystic's Stone, the Healer's Stone, the Philosopher's Stone, and the Sorcerer's Stone.
+Note on Stonecrafting: Red alchemists, as the alchemists who study every aspect of alchemy, are the only ones capable of creating all Five Alchana Stones if and when they gain the appropriate feats and knowledge.
+The Alchemist's Stone, the Mystic's Stone, the Healer's Stone, the Philosopher's Stone, and the Sorcerer's Stone.